-Everyone eventually gets to a point in their professional or personal lives when they realise they’ve started losing track of their tasks or activities (or, if they’re in a management position, losing track of their teams tasks).
+Everyone eventually gets to a point in their professional or personal lives when they realize they’ve started losing track of their tasks or activities (or, if they’re in a management position, losing track of their team’s tasks).

 That’s ok, you’re not incompetent or anything, you’re just probably been using the wrong tools to manage your tasks (or no tools whatsoever – that notebook and post-its you keep writing things just to forget looking at them obviously don’t count as task management tools).

-I can speak for my own experience, as I previously told you guys on this post, I didn’t actually realise the importance of managing my tasks until it got to a point I started spending a lot more time trying to remember what is it I had to do, which of my activities were already done and the activities due dates.
+I can speak for my own experience, as I previously told you guys in this post, I didn’t actually realize the importance of managing my tasks until it got to a point I started spending a lot more time trying to remember what is it I had to do, which of my activities were already done and the activities due dates.